 2) Not being aware of the seasonality of travel

 Your offseason may be the high season of the country you visit and vice versa.
-The seasonality affects the number of visitors you will find, the possibilities of transport, the greater or lesser range of schedules and open establishments, and of course, will end up in a better or worse deal price.
+The season affects the number of visitors you will find, the transportation options, the lengths of schedules and number of open establishments, and of course, will lead to a better or worse deal price.

-While there are places that can be enjoyed both in summer and winter, sometimes it is convenient to do these small researches first.
-You can be clueless, find a good offer to travel to India on your summer vacations without realizing that it’s the full monsoon season.
-You don’t have to know rain covers most of the country in mid-July unless you research first.
+While there are places that can be enjoyed both in summer and winter, sometimes it is convenient to do these a bit of research first.
+You can be clueless and find a good offer to travel to India on your summer vacation without realizing that it’s the full monsoon season.
+You don’t know rain covers most of the country in mid-July unless you do your research first.
 Another example is wanting to travel in summer to Norway with the idea of seeing the northern lights.
 It would be practically impossible since with the midnight sun it never darkens at all and darkness is a must if you want to see them!